isomerpages/moe-hongwen/pages/Character Art Exhibition 2024.md

 limited to being the best but is about striving to achieve one's potential in the pursuit of dreams and goals.</p>
 <p>Every child possesses his/her own strengths, some achieving excellence,
-some on the journey towards achieving excellence.&nbsp; This calls for a celebration.
-Through the art exhibition, we encourage our children learn to affirm themselves and become confident individuals – that Excellence is beyond boundary!</p>
+some on the journey towards achieving excellence.&nbsp;This calls for a celebration.
+Through the art exhibition, we encourage our children to learn to affirm themselves and become confident individuals – that Excellence is beyond boundary!</p>
 <p></p>